pdelanauze/sweet-material-table/README.md

 ## Development

+To get started , first `npm install && ./node_modules/.bin/bower install`

 To test out the app locally , create a symlink to this component inside the bower_components folder.

-`cd bower_components && ln -s ../ sweet-material-table`
+`cd bower_components && ln -s ../ sweet-material-table && cd ..`

 To run